Building a document scanner with OpenCV can be accomplished in just three simple steps:

 We multiply by the resized ratio because we performed edge detection and found contours on the resized image of height=500 pixels.

 However, we want to perform the scan on the original image, not the resized image, thus we multiply the contour points by the resized ratio.

-And speaking of output, take a look at our example document:
+And speaking of output, take a look at our example document by running the script:

 On the left we have the original image we loaded off disk.
 And on the right, we have the scanned image!

 Notice how the perspective of the scanned image has changed — we have a top-down, 90-degree view of the image.

 And thanks to our adaptive thresholding, we also have a nice, clean black and white feel to the document as well.